-1. These provisions shall not apply to employees in Overtime Categories 13 and 18.

-2. Effective the first full payroll period in July 2016, Shift Differential rates shall be:
+- 1. These provisions shall not apply to employees in Overtime Categories 13 and 18. - 2.
+Effective the first full payroll period in July 2022, Shift Differential rates shall be:

 SHIFT RATE PER HOUR

-2nd \$0.85

-3rd \$1.00
+2nd \$2.00 3rd \$2.50

-3. Employees shall receive a second shift differential if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight, and third shift differential if, between midnight and 6 am.
+- 3. Employees shall receive a second shift differential if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight, and third shift differential if, between midnight and 6 am.
 Classified employees who are regularly assigned to a shift which does not qualify them to receive shift differential shall not be eligible to receive shift differential if they are required to work overtime on a shift which might otherwise qualify the employees for shift differential pay.
-Such employees shall receive overtime compensation at the appropriate overtime rates for such work.

-4. Shift differential will be added to the basic hourly rate before cash overtime is computed.

-5. A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm Friday night and excludes any other shift beginning on or after 10 pm Sunday night.

-6. Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first full pay period in July 2016, receive a weekend differential of fifty cents (\$0.50) per hour on any weekend shift.
+Such employees shall receive overtime compensation at the appropriate overtime rates for such work. - 4.
+Shift differential will be added to the basic hourly rate before cash overtime is computed. - 5.
+A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm Friday night and excludes any other shift beginning on or after 10 pm Sunday night. - 6.
+Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first full pay period in July 2022, receive a weekend differential of one dollar and fifty cents (\$1.50) per hour on any weekend shift.
 Employees not regularly assigned to a weekend shift but work overtime then, shall not receive weekend differential.
-Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed.

-7. Any employee regularly assigned as an FSU Supervisor who actually works on a weekend shift, pursuant to regular assignment, shall receive such weekend differential provided they do not self-activate or self-schedule such regular assignment.
+Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed. - 7.
+Any employee regularly assigned as an FSU Supervisor who actually works on a weekend shift, pursuant to regular assignment, shall receive such weekend differential provided they do not self-activate or self-schedule such regular assignment. - 8.
+Agency of Transportation employees directed to work field assignments and who are required to alter their shifts of work on a temporary basis to meet the needs of the Agency shall be paid a differential of forty dollars (\$40.00) per workday when the employee is required to work a minimum of eight (8) hours between the hours of 6 pm and 6 am.
+This differential shall be in addition to any shift and/or weekend differentials the employee may be eligible to be paid.